davidsowerby/serialisation-tracer/README.md

 # Status

-Test coverage is not as comprehensive as it should be, but this utility has been used as intended.
+Test coverage is not as comprehensive as it should be, but this utility is used regularly.

 # Contributions